Major & Regional Events in TNQ

-- Facebook: Explore Tropical North Queensland, @tropicalnorthqueensland, 214k followers
+- Facebook: Tropical North Queensland, @tropicalnorthqueensland, 232k followers

 We can provide content on the destination for your participant handbook, website, or newsletters to entice visitation to the region or encourage those already attending, to extend their time here.
-Similarly, we encourage you to use our content on your social channels; link to our destination website or blogs to share ideas about what your event attendees can experience in the region whilst they are for your event.
-We’ve done all the hard work for you!
+Similarly, we encourage you to use our content on your social channels; link to our destination website or blogs to share ideas about what your event attendees can experience in the region while they are at your event.
+Contact [email protected] to assist you with content.

 Showcasing the Destination

 To amplify your event in the marketplace, we recommend using the natural assets our region provides.
-By showcasing the destination your are offering another reason for your event attendees to book tickets, travel to the region, stay a little longer.
+By showcasing the destination you are offering another reason for your event attendees to book tickets, travel to the region and stay a little longer.
 We’ve created a Destination Content Package to assist you to thread the destination narrative through your marketing messaging.

 It’s Live in TNQ Newsletter

-The “It’s Live in TNQ” is a dedicated events newsletter emailed each month to our members.
-The events listed in this eDM are replicated from our Event Calendar listed on the Destination website.
-It also contains information on Cruise Ships in the region and events being held at the Cairns Convention Centre.
+The “It’s Live in TNQ” is a dedicated events newsletter emailed each month to our members and industry partners.
+The events listed in this newsletter are replicated from our Event Calendar listed on the Destination website.

 Publicity & Media Coverage

-A balanced event marketing strategy will take into consideration the level of impact your event can have through publicity and media coverage for your event, your stakeholders, and the region.
-High-profile attendees and media access can assist with getting coverage for your event and can generate demand for tickets for the following years, allowing your event to grow, increase ticket prices, create tiered ticketing packages, attract higher-level sponsorships, and so on.
+A balanced event marketing strategy will take into consideration the level of impact your event can have through publicity and media coverage, your stakeholders, and the region.
+High-profile attendees and media access can assist with getting coverage for your event and generating demand for tickets for the following years, allowing your event to grow, increase ticket prices, create tiered ticketing packages and attract higher-level sponsorships.

 Working with influencers to create hype around your event and generate content for future use, is a great way to increase your event’s contribution to the region.
-TTNQ can assist with coordinating an influencer’s itinerary.
 Influencers should:

-- Share three posts on Instagram and Facebook (carousels, reels or single static posts within 30 days of the event)
+- Share at least three posts on Instagram and Facebook (within 5 days of the event)

-- Tag your event accounts plus @tropicalnorthqueensland and use your event hashtags plus #explorecairnsGBR or #exploreTNQ
+- Tag your event accounts and hashtags plus @tropicalnorthqueensland, #explorecairnsGBR or #exploreTNQ

 - Tag the operators and suppliers featured in their experiences

-- Produce content that is aligned with your event aesthetic as well as to our brand look, feel and language where possible (and natural)
+- Produce content aligned with your event aesthetic and the destination brand

-TTNQ can assist with coordinating a media or influencer visit to attend your event.
-Please contact us with a proposal and include the type of media/influencer you wish to attract, an example itinerary showing why the itinerary would be attractive to media/influencer, the objectives of the visit, and the investment required from TTNQ.
+TTNQ can assist with coordinating media or influencer visits.
+Please submit a proposal to [email protected] and include the type of media/influencer you wish to attract, an example itinerary, the objectives of the visit, and the investment required from TTNQ.
 Each opportunity will be evaluated based on the potential return on investment through reach and engagement.

-Ensuring your event has show-stopping imagery and captivating footage goes along way when you’re marketing your event.
-It’s a simple task that is often overlooked in planning.
-We can assist your event to capture content to use in your marketing for years to come, and promote the destination at the same time.
-If you need tips on what to advise your content creators, we’ve put together guidelines for you.
+Ensuring your event has show-stopping imagery and captivating footage goes a long way when you’re marketing your event.
+We can assist your event to capture content to use in your marketing for years to come and promote the destination at the same time.
+If you need tips on what to advise your content creators, we’ve put together Event Photography Guidelines for you.

 Connecting with the Tourism Industry